Stephen-Gates/eapd/docs/index.md

 The **Enterprise Architecture Pitch Deck** contains 108 cards.
 There are 8 [types of cards](card-types.md):

 - **Rule** cards for [work](work.md) and [play](play.md)
-- **Role** cards :fontawesome-solid-users:{: .role } - an Enterprise Architect role on one side, an Executive role on the other
+- **Role** cards - an Enterprise Architect role :fontawesome-solid-user:{: .role } on one side, an Executive role :fontawesome-solid-users:{: .role } on the other
 - **Challenge** cards :fontawesome-solid-exclamation-triangle:{: .challenge }
 - **Report** cards :fontawesome-solid-chart-bar:{: .leanix }
 - **Event** cards :fontawesome-solid-calendar-times:{: .event  }